databendlabs/databend-docs/docs/sql-reference/10-sql-commands/00-ddl/07-virtual-column/index.md

     1,
     '{"id":1,"name":"databend","tags":["powerful","fast"],"pricings":[{"type":"Standard","price":"Pay as you go"},{"type":"Enterprise","price":"Custom"}]}'
   );

--- Create virtual columns for specific elements in the 'val' column.
-CREATE VIRTUAL COLUMN (
-  val ['name'],                 -- Extract the 'name' field. val ['tags'] [0],             -- Extract the first element in the 'tags' array. val ['pricings'] [0] ['type'] -- Extract the 'type' field from the first pricing in the 'pricings' array.
-) FOR test;

-REFRESH VIRTUAL COLUMN FOR test;

 -- Explain the query execution plan for selecting specific fields from the table.
 EXPLAIN